 Who can sponsor a project?

-The District may make grants to private organizations, to District agencies or to federal government agencies.
+The District may make grants to non-profits organizations.
 Projects may be on public or private land, but projects on private land must provide written assurances of public access.

 States are encouraged to use qualified youth conservation or service corps for construction and maintenance of recreational trails under this program.

 In general, the maximum federal share for each project from RTP funds is 80 percent.

 The non-federal match must come from project sponsors or other fund sources.
 DDOT often funds this match.
 Some in-kind materials and services may be credited toward the project match.

 Usually, project payment takes place on a reimbursement basis: the project sponsor must incur costs for work actually completed, and then submit vouchers to the State for payment.
 Reimbursement is not normally permitted for work that takes place prior to project approval.